Spacefroyo/cse15l-lab-reports/lab2.md

 ## Part 3: Something I learned

-One thing that I learned in lab 2 was that each port could only host 1 server on a machine and a different port number must be used if someone wanted to host 2 different servers at once.
+One thing that I learned in lab 2 was that each port could only host 1 server on a machine.
+This means that a different port number must be used if someone wanted to host 2 different servers at once.
+It also means that using a port number that is currently in use will not successfully run the server as intended.
+I learned about this when we had conflicts because everyone tried to use port:4000.